 In order to edit the calculation options in the manager, double-click on the one you want to edit.
 This will display the properties of the calculation options in the Properties dialog.

-Properties contained in the calculation options will differ between different hydraulics and hydrology software.
+Properties contained in the calculation options will differ between different OpenFlows software.
 Information on what properties are available can be found by searching the Help menu for the product.

 Often while working there might be a case when you would wish to delete some alternatives or scenarios.
 Some of these might be created accidentally as is the case with the "Design" calculation option of the GVF-Convex Solver of SewerCAD and SewerGEMS.
 When "Design" calculation option is selected in this case, the program by default asks if you wish to capture the changes in a separate alternative.
 The message would appear as such;